 Materials Science (MS) Courses (2023-24)

 APh/Ph/MS 152.
 Fundamentals of Fluid Flow in Small Scale Systems.
 9 units (3-0-6): second term.
 Prerequisites: ACM 95/100 ab or equivalent.
 Research efforts in many areas of applied science and engineering are increasingly focused on microsystems involving active or passive fluid flow confined to 1D, 2D or 3D platforms.
 Intrinsically large ratios of surface to volume can incur unusual surface forces and boundary effects essential to operation of microdevices for applications such as optofluidics, bioengineering, green energy harvesting and nanofilm lithography.
 This course offers a concise treatment of the fundamentals of fluidic behavior in small scale systems.
 Examples will be drawn from pulsatile, oscillatory and capillary flows, active and passive spreading of liquid dots and films, thermocapillary and electrowetting systems, and instabilities leading to self-sustaining patterns.
 Students must have working knowledge of vector calculus, ODEs, basic PDEs, and complex variables.
+Not offered 2023-24.
 Instructor: Troian.

 APh/Ph/Ae/MS 153.
 Fundamentals of Energy and Mass Transport in Small Scale Systems.
 9 units (3-0-6): third term.
 Prerequisites: ACM 95/100 ab or equivalent.
 The design of instrumentation for cooling, sensing or measurement in microsystems requires special knowledge of the evolution and propagation of thermal and concentration gradients in confined geometries, which ultimately control the degree of maximum energy and mass exchange.
 A significant challenge facing the microelectronics industry, for example, is mitigation of hot spots in densely packed high power chips for artificial intelligence to prevent thermal runaway.
 This course offers a concise treatment of the fundamentals of mass and energy transport by examining steady and unsteady diffusive and convective processes in small confined systems.
 Contrasts with macroscale behavior caused by the effects of small scale confinement and reduced dimensionality will be examined.
 Sample problems will be drawn from systems in applied physics, material science, electrical and bioengineering.
 Students must have working knowledge of vector calculus, ODEs, basic PDEs, and complex variables.
 Instructor: Troian.